ashishhkumarr/Medyra/README.md

 Clinic staff can now self-serve onboarding: sign up from the web app to create your admin/doctor account, then log in immediately.
 A seeded default admin still exists for local/dev but is no longer required for first-run access.

+MediTrack is multi-tenant: each account has isolated data.

 ```
               +-----------------------------+
               |         React / Vite        |